Having a visa to work or visit New Zealand doesn't mean that you would be covered by the health care system if something were to happen.

 If you have a work visa valid for two years or more

-Then you are covered by the New Zealand public health care system.
-This means that you can register for a doctor (and pay subsidised rates) and receive access to public services.
-You can check your eligibility here.
-In this instance, you are eligible for our SmartCare range which will give you access to private health care services as well.
-These are usually much faster than public waiting lists.
+Then you are generally eligible for publicly funded health and disability services.
+This means that you can register for a doctor (and pay subsidised rates) and receive free or subsidised access to public services.
+If you are eligible for publicly funded services, then you are eligible for our SmartCare health insurance, which will give you access to private health care services as well.
+Receiving care privately is usually much faster than public waiting lists.

 If you have a visa valid for less than two years

-In this case, you are not eligible for free or subsidised access to public health care services.
-You can still access some services but this will be at your own cost.
-In such cases, SmartStay will provide you with cover for both the public and private sector, as well as the option to add cover for doctors (GP) visits and prescription drug costs.
-SmartStay is the only comprehensive medical insurance available in New Zealand for people on a visa of less than two years.
+In this case, you are generally not eligible for free or subsidised access to public health care services.
+You can still access some services but these will be at your own cost.
+In this instance, SmartStay will provide you with benefits for both the public and private sector, as well as the option to add cover for doctors (GP) visits and prescription drug costs.
+SmartStay is the only comprehensive medical insurance in New Zealand for people on a visa of fewer than two years.

 Do you need health insurance in New Zealand?